InFact-coop/Unlock/README.md

 ## Our Solution?

-Create an chat bot that users can click on and interactive with to answer their common questions related to travel to the U.S.
+Create a chat bot that users can click on and interactive with to answer their common questions related to travel to the U.S.

 This additional feature to the current Unlock info hub will enable users to easily discover whether they are elibgible to travel to the U.S. on an ESTA or a Visa.
 It also provides them with examples of conviction as well as alternative options on how to travel.